FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 -   If source and target character sets match, send the content unchanged.
--   If the target character set is “NONE”, send source content unchanged.
+-   If the target character set is "NONE", send source content unchanged.
--   If the source character set is “NONE”, send source content unchanged.
+-   If the source character set is "NONE", send source content unchanged.
 -   If there is a direct translation rule between source and target character sets, use that rule.